kcelia/Reminder/Jargon_Bank.md

 - Impresonal, mass communication
 - Many customers

-## Value chain
+## Chain Value
 The intent of a value chain is to increase the value of a product or service / créer un avantage concurrentiel.
 La chaine: Logistique interne, production opérations, logistique externe, marketing et vente, serice après vente.

 ## Advertising vs marketing

-> Audience:
+**Audience**:
-In advertising: you are reaching unknown individuals In marketing: you are reaching unknown customers
+- In advertising: you are reaching unknown individuals
+- In marketing: you are reaching unknown customers

-> Channel
+**Channel**
-In advertising: you are reaching these audiences in third-party paid media.
+- In advertising: you are reaching these audiences in third-party paid media.
-In marketing: you are reaching these audiences inown media (website, emails)
+- In marketing: you are reaching these audiences inown media (website, emails)

-> Data
+**Data**
-In marketing: segmented, matched, targeted and optimized
+- In marketing: segmented, matched, targeted and optimized

 ## Martec (FinTech, deepTech) vs Adtec:
 Data Management Platform (DMP)